RockLi/rockli.github.com/_posts/2014-06-28-guava-a-super-lightweight-high-performance-web-framework-for-python-written-in-c.md

 				return None

-	If all of above routers still can not match your requirements, please send your feature request directly on the Github issues or to my email: __insfocus BIGAT gmail.com__
+	If all of above routers still can not match your requirements, please send your feature request directly on the Github issues or to my email: __insfocus BIGAT gmail.com__.
+I'm glad to implement it in Guava if it's appropriate.

 3. Session